 In addition, management assesses, on an annual basis, whether there are triggering events, such as adverse changes in expected occupancy rates, discount rates, revenue growth rates and the competitive landscape in local markets, indicating potential impairment.
-Management engages an independent external valuer in Singapore to determine the recoverable value of the freehold property.
+Management engages an independent valuer in Singapore to determine the recoverable value of the freehold property.
 Management reviews the valuation carried out by the external valuer and adopts the valuation as recoverable value.

-The determination of the recoverable value of the freehold property involves the use of a range of estimates (amongst others, capitalisation rates and discount rates) made by management and the external valuer.
-There was an increase in the level of estimation uncertainty in determining the valuation of the unquoted equity instrument as at 31 July 2021 arising from the changes in market and economic conditions brought on by the COVID-19 pandemic.
+The determination of the recoverable value of the freehold property involves the use of a range of estimates (amongst others, capitalisation rates and discount rates) made by management and the independent valuer.
+The recoverable amount of the freehold property was based on its value-in-use and the pre-tax discount rate used was 7.25% (2021: 7.25%) per annum.

-The carrying amount and key assumptions used to determine the recoverable value of the Group's freehold property at the end of the financial year is disclosed in Note 9 to the financial statements.
+The carrying amount of the Group's freehold property at the end of the financial year is disclosed in Note 9 to the financial statements.